chloeyeo/Radar-Website-WAD2-Group-Project-/README.md

 University of Glasgow Bsc Computing Science (4 Years) End of Year 2 (end of second term) WAD2 course group project.

-As our group project, we created a website called Radar using Python Django framework, HTML, JavaScript and HTML.
+As our group project, we created a web application called Radar using Python Django framework, HTML, JavaScript and HTML.

+This web application is deployed using PythonAnywhere.

 Radar is a website where you can visit various fantasy places/buildings by category